Struggling to Withdraw Your Provident Fund? Here's How to Handle Missing Documents

 ashish golden

-You go to the PF office and talk to them only.
-Explain that they are not giving you the signed PF form.
-Then, the PF representatives will contact the HR department.
+You should go to the PF office and talk to them directly.
+Explain that your previous company is not providing you with the signed PF form.
+The PF representatives will then contact the HR department.

 Where is your office located?
 Is it in Delhi?
 If it is in Delhi, please provide me with your PF account number.